FlorescuAndrei/16-docker-spring-boot-mysql-demo/README.md

  3. Pull back the image from docker hub and run the app
      - docker-compose -f 16customer-demo-app.yaml up
-     - docker compose use.yaml file and will:
+     - docker compose use .yaml file and will:
        - pull app image and create a container for it
        - pull database image set environmetn and create another container
        - set the run order of container with depends-on and helthcheck